Heartworm Disease in Dogs

 What are the treatment options for heartworms?

-Once your dog is confirmed to have heartworms infection and is ready for heartworm treatment, our veterinarians will recommend a treatment protocol involving several steps.
+Once your dog has a confirmed heartworm infection and is ready for heartworm treatment, our veterinarians will recommend a treatment protocol involving several steps.
 At Catrysse Veterinary Services, we follow the guidelines and treatment protocols recommended by the American Heartworm Society.
 Please call our clinic at 204.489.9111 for more information.

 Why is recovery for heartworm treatment so challenging?

-During treatment and recovery, your dog activity has to be restricted, which might be challenging to adhere to, especially if your dog is accustomed to being active.
+During treatment and recovery, your dog’s activity has to be restricted, which might be challenging.
 Your dog’s normal physical activities must be restricted as soon as the diagnosis is confirmed because physical exertion increases the rate at which the heartworms cause damage in the heart and lungs.